musurca/Icarus/README.md

 ```
 wind
 ```
-Calculates wind aloft by taking the results of two distance readings from a fixed reference point.
+Estimates wind aloft by taking the results of two distance readings from a fixed reference point.
 The resulting information can be fed into an E6B to determine course correction for leeway.

 How to use:
 1) Point your aircraft on a course directly toward or directly away from a fixed reference point with distance measuring equipment (e.g., a VOR), then set autopilot to maintain heading, altitude, and speed.
 2) Record distance to reference point, start a timer, and wait for X seconds.
 Longer time intervals will produce more accurate results.
 300-600 seconds (5-10 minutes) is ideal.
 3) After X seconds, record the new distance to the reference point as well as your plane's deviation from its original bearing.
-4) Enter your recorded data into the wind program to determine wind speed and direction.
+4) Enter your recorded data into the wind program to calculate wind speed and direction.

 ## Dependencies
 * [Python 3](https://www.python.org/downloads/)